equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 The job-scheduler keeps the last 10 jobs with status `Successful`.
 The oldest jobs exceeding this limit is automatically deleted.
 Jobs with status `Failed` will never be delete by the job-scheduler and must be deleted manually by calling `DELETE /api/v1/jobs/{jobName}`.

 In our job list we have one job with status `Failed`.
-If we want to delete it we must send a `DELETE` request to `http://compute:8000/api/v1/jobs/compute-20210407105556-rkwaibwe`.
+If we want to delete it, we must send a `DELETE` request to `http://compute:8000/api/v1/jobs/compute-20210407105556-rkwaibwe`.
 A successful deletion will respond with
 ```json
 {
   "status": "Success",